linode/docs/docs/development/automate-builds-with-jenkins.md

 ### Reports and Clean-up Stages

-The final two stages of your pipeline are even easier to understand.
-The `junit` statement allow Jenkins to use the `reports.xml` file generated by your Mocha image and the `archiveArtifacts` command saves the report and application file in a persistent location.
+The final two stages of your pipeline are comparatively simple: the `junit` statement allows Jenkins to use the `reports.xml` file generated by your Mocha image and the `archiveArtifacts` command saves the report and application file to a persistent location.
 By default, that location is `JENKINS_HOME/var/lib/jenkins/jobs/<REPOSITORY>/branches/master/builds/lastStableBuild`.
 You can configure a custom location in Jenkins General Settings if needed.

 ### Working with branches

-Now that the `Jenkinsfile` was analyzed in detail it's time to commit the changes to your Jenkins Server.
-But in order to test your new Pipeline the changes will be issued under a different branch.
+It's time to commit the complete Jenkinsfile to your Jenkins server and trigger a run of the new pipeline.
+In order to test the `when` block discussed earlier, the changes will be pushed to  a different branch.

 1. Create a new branch on your local repository.